TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/CoreTesting.rst

 to run tests in TYPO3.

-Core development is most likely bound to the Core `main` branch - backporting patches to older branches are usually handled by Core maintainers and often don't affect other Core contributors.
+Core development is most likely bound to the Core `main` branch - backporting patches to older branches is usually handled by Core maintainers ("Mergers") and often doesn't affect other Core contributors.

-Note, the main script
-`Build/Scripts/runTests.sh <https://github.com/typo3/typo3/blob/main/Build/Scripts/runTests.sh>`_
+The main entry point to perform testing and build-related actions is the helper `Build/Scripts/runTests.sh <https://github.com/typo3/typo3/blob/main/Build/Scripts/runTests.sh>`_.
-is relatively new.
-It works best when executed on a Linux based host but can be run under macOS and Windows with some performance drawbacks on macOS.
+It works best when executed on a Linux based host but can be run under macOS and Windows with some filesystem performance drawbacks on macOS.
+It utilizes Docker containers, and more details can be found in :ref:`Using runTests.sh <t3contribute:runTests_sh>`.

 Additionally, it *is* possible to execute tests on a local system without using Docker.
 Depending on which test suite is executed, developers may need to configure their environments to run the